adap/flower/examples/fl-tabular/README.md

 └── README.md
 ```

-### Installing dependencies
+### Install dependencies and project

-Project dependencies are defined in `pyproject.toml`.
+Install the dependencies defined in `pyproject.toml` as well as the `fltabular` package.
-You can install the dependencies by invoking `pip`:

 ```shell
 # From a new python environment, run: